ulrikdamm/Ulrikdamm.github.io/_posts/2024-02-13-The-big-Photon-guide.md

 ### Animation triggers and Change Detectors

 Our next task is slightly more involved, which is to set an animation trigger.
 This has to be done only once, and it has to be done in the Render method.

 The obvious way to do it would be to have a boolean field, that get’s set by the simulation step, and the next Render call will then trigger the animation, and reset the field.
 However this won’t work correctly, since the same simulation step might get calculated multiple times, and might then trigger the animation on multiple different frames.
 Also, it will never trigger on proxies.

 Instead, to observe values in the simulation from the outside, a Change Detector can be used instead.
 This will keep track of networked state, and you can poll it for changes in the Render method.
-Here’s an example, omitting the FixedUpdateNetwork, as it will be from the point of view of a proxy:
+Here’s an example, omitting the `FixedUpdateNetwork`, as it will be from the point of view of a proxy:

 ```c#
 class PlayerAnimation : NetworkBehaviour {